Home > Training and Education > Randomized Clinical Trials Info

 - Catherine Stoney, Ph.D.

-Priority will be given to individuals who have received their PhD or MD (or equivalent degrees) between 2006 and 2011.
-Applicants must have at least two years of research experience.
+Priority will be given to individuals who have received their PhD or MD (or equivalent degrees) between 2007 and 2012, but others are encouraged to apply.
+Applicants should have at least two years of research experience.
 Applicants should not yet have achieved a tenured position at their institution.
 (The typical past participant has had 4-5 years of research experience.)
-Beyond these eligibility criteria we are seeking researchers who have demonstrated research potential and who will clearly benefit from behavioral randomized controlled trial training.
+Beyond these eligibility criteria we are seeking researchers who have demonstrated research potential and who are likely to benefit from this training.
 The ideal candidate will be actively pursuing an independent research career in behavioral randomized clinical trials.

-Further, those who have extensive research experience will only be considered after more junior investigators have been evaluated.
+Those who have extensive research experience will only be considered after more junior investigators have been evaluated.
 Preference is also given to individuals who are not employees of NIH.
-While we will consider and may even accept exceptional applicants who do not meet the above criteria, priority will go to those who do.

 Due to the limited number of spaces in the course, preference will be given to citizens or non-citizen nationals of the United States, or those lawfully admitted to the United States for permanent residence (i.e., possess a currently valid Alien Registration Receipt Card I-551, or other legal verification of such status).
 Women, minorities, and individuals with disabilities are encouraged to apply.